 The June S. Tanner Memorial Scholarship is offered by Carclew in conjunction with the Independent Arts Foundation and the Italia-Australia Association.

-Now in its second year, the June S. Tanner Memorial Scholarship will support a South Australian artist (aged 26 or under) working in any art form to further develop their practice through a professional development program (of choice) in Italy.
+The June S. Tanner Memorial Scholarship supports a South Australian artist (aged 26 or under) working in any art form to further develop their practice through a professional development program (of choice) in Italy.
 The scholarship is offered at the value of $4,000.

 The June S. Tanner Memorial Scholarship was established to honour the memory of a late Vice-President of the SA Branch of the Italia-Australia Association June Tanner, who accompanied groups of Australians on cultural tours of Italy and also taught mosaic-making.

-Applications for development activity taking place in Italy between 1 July 2016 - 30 June 2017 are now closed.
+Applications for development activity taking place in Italy between 1 July 2016 - 30 June 2017 have closed.
 For further information about this Scholarship you can click the link to the right of the page to download the Guidelines and Application form.

 About the Independent Arts Foundation and Italia-Australia Association